 Since assets are interchangeable, mStable allows minting and redemption of any coin instead of the exact basket (as long as max weights are not breached).

 swapfunction can be used to arbitrage between bAssets when a spread exists.
 This will occur when:

 When the price differential is greater than the swap fee plus its gas cost.

-This persistent arbitrage implies that the price of the mASSET will track the value of the lowest price underlying assets at their maximum weights.
+This persistent arbitrage implies that the price of the mAsset will track the value of the lowest price underlying assets at their maximum weights.
 We do not judge this to be an issue, as we believe impermanent losses between stablecoins are an inherent and normal part of the DeFi ecosystem.
-In fact, it is a core pillar of mStable SAVE product, which is in part built to compensate liquidity providers for thier exposure to impermanent loss.
+In fact, it is a core pillar of mStable SAVE product, which is in part built to compensate mUSD holders for their exposure to this impermanent loss.

 mStable should positively contribute to the efficiency of stablecoin markets, whilst simultaneously allowing arbitrageurs and the platform to profit from normal and safe oscillations in stablecoin prices.

-Allowing users to swap bASSETS at 1:1 introduces risks into the system that must be managed.
-As a result of this, the system has been built so that no individual bASSET can exceed a maximum weight for any given bASSET (35%, of total, for example).
-If an underlying bASSET has hit its maximum weight, the rules within the system change, so that minting, redemption and swap rules are altered.
+Allowing users to swap bAssets at 1:1 introduces risks into the system that must be managed.
+As a result of this, the system has been built so that no individual bAsset can exceed a maximum weight for any given bAsset (35%, of total, for example).
+If an underlying bAsset has hit its maximum weight, the rules governing the system change, so that minting, redemption and swap rules are altered.

 Swap fees are a flat fee, charged in the asset received by a user.
 These fees will be set by Governors.